In order to be irreplaceable one must always be different – Coco Chanel

 - Is the game easy to play?
 Can the game flex to different abilities, so you can play it as easily with a beginner as you can with an expert?

 - Are there expansion packs?
-Is there an entire fantasy world around the dice.
+Is there an entire fantasy world around the game?

 You know your product.
 You need to think deeply about its appeal to your audience.